 - The hair in their eyes can bother them and get clumpy, so before it gets matted, wipe your Shih Tzu’s eyes every day.
 Keep their face and eyes clear of dirt and grime by wiping them daily.

 - If your Shih Tzu has a long coat, brushing is necessary.
 Long coats need brushing daily.
 For mid-length and short coats, your dog will look great being brushed every three days.

 - Another good idea for your dog’s health is to clean the ears by wiping the inside.
-Ear infections are common, and drying them is a good preventative measure.
+Ear infections are common, and wiping them is a good preventative measure.

-- For their feet, keep their toenails clipped and trimmed the hair in between their paw pads.
+- For their feet, keep their toenails clipped and trim the hair in between their paw pads.

 - This is true for all dogs, but make sure their teeth are clean.
 You can brush them occasionally, feed them organic treats that clean plaque of their teeth, or give them crushed ice to eat.

-For a Shih Tzu, brushing is the most essential element of grooming care.
+For a Shih Tzu, brushing is the most important element of grooming care.
 The three key elements are combing, brushing, and spritzing.

 COMBING AND BRUSHING

 Make sure the fur is wet and begin combing your dog.
 You don’t want to brush dry fur, keep it damp with a spray bottle!
 Comb before and after brushing.
 An ideal comb for a Shih Tzu is a two-level comb.
 The finer teeth are for the hard to reach areas, the wider teeth are for the body.
 Make sure to spritz your dog as you comb.